margaretmf/margaretmf.github.io/readinglist.md

 * The Annotated African American Folktales (The Annotated Books) by Henry Louis Gates Jr.
 * Defund Fear
 * Front Row at the Trump Show
+* The Book of Circles: Visualizing Spheres of Knowledge: (with over 300 beautiful circular artworks, infographics and illustrations from across history) by Manuel Lima
+* Favorite African Folktales by Nelson Mandela
+* Rails across the Mississippi: A HISTORY OF THE ST. LOUIS BRIDGE by Robert W. Jackson
 * Accidentally Wes Anderson
 * Long-Ago Stories of the Eastern Cherokee (American Heritage)
 * Celtic Fairy Tales